jonathanhogg/flitter/docs/language.md

 strings that are parsed and compiled on-the-fly and so parse/compile errors in this will cause the runtime to ignore the code completely.
-This will cause `!shader` nodes to fall-back to their default pass-through behaviour and models contained in a `!canvas3d` group with a custom shader will stop being rendered.
+This will cause `!shader` nodes to fall-back to their default pass-through behaviour and models contained in a `!canvas3d` group with a custom shader will fall back on the default shader.

 It is generally a good idea to keep the console log from **Flitter** visible when making live changes to be able to spot errors if they come up.